Recognizing outstanding nonprofit leaders

 And we'd like to congratulate our honorable mentions:

-Click on their names to learn more about these individuals, and stay tuned for our upcoming series of video shorts reflecting on best practices!
+Click on their names to learn more about these individuals!
 Thank you to our sponsor, GRF CPAs & Advisors, and selection committee for their continued time and efforts.

 Awarded by the Center since 2005 and sponsored by GRF CPAs & Advisors since 2007, the EXCEL Award honors exceptional nonprofit chief executives in our region.
-The competition recognizes achievement in the areas of innovation, motivation, community building, ethical integrity and strategic leadership.
+This year's competition will place a special emphasis on innovation in leadership, recognizing achievement in the areas of motivation, community building, ethical integrity and strategic leadership.

 Nominations can be made by board members, staff members, volunteers, clients or community members, and can be made with or without the candidate’s knowledge.